Skip to content

 Condensed slides and Formula Sheet: robmunger.com/2700share

-How to navigate this website: 🧭 Getting Oriented
+How to navigate this website: 🧭 Finding Things

-This page includes exam information, study tips, tips on how to use this website, and links to various study resources.
+This page includes exam information, study tips, and tips on how to use this website, condensed versions of Bruce’s slides (to save paper if you print) and links to the sections when we covered Problem Set solutions.

 During the review session, I give a guided tour of this site, but you can also just look through and use what you find most helpful.

-Remember: This study guide is a work in progress and is just a companion to the review session I give during the last class meeting.
+Remember: This study guide is a work in progress and is just a companion to the live review session.
 You are responsible for everything covered during Bruce’s class meetings.

-Important Information can be found in your syllabus.
-Here is the information for Spring 2024:
+Important information can also be found in your syllabus.
+Here is the information for the Spring 2026 Final Exam:

-• The final will be available on Canvas starting at 8:10 PM (EST) on Tuesday, May 7.
-Students will have a 24-hour window, from 8:10 PM (EST) on Tuesday, May 7 to 8:10 PM (EST) on Wednesday, May 8, in which to complete the exam.
+The final will be available on Canvas starting at 8:10 PM (US Eastern Time) on Tuesday, May 12.
+Students will have a 24-hour window, from 8:10 PM (US Eastern Time) on May 12 to 8:10 PM (US Eastern Time) on May 13, in which to complete the exam.
 The exam is two hours long, and, once begun, must be taken in one sitting.
 It cannot be partially finished, then saved, then completed later.

-• The final will be cumulative, and cover all the material presented in lectures, from the first lecture on Jan.
-23 to the last lecture on April 23.
-However, it will be heavily weighted toward material presented since the midterm.
+The final will be cumulative, and cover all the material presented in lecture, and in the corresponding chapters of the book, from the first lecture on January 27 to the last lecture on April 28.
+However, it will be weighted toward material presented since the midterm.

 Bruce deliberately doesn’t tell you what is on the exam, because he wants you to know all of it.
 He considers any slide that he covers to be β€œfair game” on the exam.
 With that said, he does seem less interested in testing individual facts and figures on the exam.
-Perhaps slightly over half of the problems cover calculations, with the remainder focusing on concepts, much like on the homework.
+A majority of the questions typically cover calculations, but many questions cover concepts, much like on the homework.

-The best indication of exam questions are the midterm and homework questions, but with some caveats:
+The best indication of exam questions are the homework questions, but with some caveats:

 1. You’ve already done the homework and studied, so it will be far easier when you take the exam.